fragla/eq5d/README.md

 [readxl](https://cran.r-project.org/package=readxl),
 [shinycssloaders](https://cran.r-project.org/package=shinycssloaders)
 and [shinyWidgets](https://cran.r-project.org/package=shinyWidgets)
 packages.
-The CSV/Excel headers should be the same as the names of the vector passed to the ***eq5d*** function i.e. MO, SC, UA, PD and AD or the column name “State” if using the five digit format.
+Ideally the CSV/Excel headers should be the same as the names of the vector passed to the ***eq5d*** function i.e. MO, SC, UA, PD and AD or the column name “State” if using the five digit format.
+However, a modal dialog will prompt the user to select the appropriate columns if the defaults can not be found.
 Both files below will produce the same results.

 ![Shiny EQ-5D app excel data
 formats](man/figures/shiny_app_excel_scores.png)